WJ4IoT/Sunscreen/README.md

 - fully open (rolled inside the cassette)
 - fully close (rolled-out)

+This is dopne by the following conditions (subject to change):

 For this process the folowing sensors are used:
 - rain (using Buienrader.nl but feel free to change)
 - wind (using Buienrader.nl but feel free to change)